lekima/comfyui-on-cloud/readme.md

     ./comfyui-on-cloud/src/install.sh
     ```

-    This will set up comfyUI, install popular extensions and model checkpoints, and include an automation script that automatically starts the comfyvm server whenever the VM is booted.
+    This will set up ComfyUI and ComfyUI Manager, then include an automation script that automatically starts the comfyvm server whenever the VM is booted.

 ## How to Use?<a name="usage"></a>